 It comes with different settings that allow you to pick out different sounds you are looking for while also changing the recording level.
 This mic is great at picking up noises from far away, which makes it perfect for podcasting.

 If you are looking for a microphone that can deliver great sound without costing too much, you should consider the Blue Spark Microphone.
-It is one of the best mics that money can buy and is perfect for anyone who wants to record their podcast or video.
+It is one of the best condenser mics that money can buy and is the perfect mic for anyone who wants to record their podcast or video.